 Skin cancer is preventable.
-By practicing sun safety and avoiding the use of tanning beds you can prevent skin cancer in yourself and in your children.
-Remember:
+By practicing sun safety and avoiding the use of tanning beds, you can prevent skin cancer in yourself and your children.

-- A single severe sunburn in childhood may double one’s risk of developing melanoma.
+A single severe sunburn in childhood can double a person’s risk of developing melanoma.

-- The use of artificial tanning beds has been associated with a significant increase in risk of melanoma, the deadliest form of skin cancer
+The use of artificial tanning beds has been linked to melanoma, the deadliest form of skin cancer.

-- Stay out of the sun between 10 a.m. and 4 p.m. or any time the UV Index* is 3 or higher
+- Stay out of the sun between 10 a.m. and 4 p.m. or whenever the UV Index* is 3 or higher

 - Cover arms and legs with loose-fitting, tightly woven and lightweight clothing

 - Wear a wide-brim hat to protect head, face, neck and ears